Take Exquisite Photos with the Camera in your Pocket

 8. Contrast

-Contrast is determined by the difference between the brightest and darkest part of your image.
-If there isn’t any clear, well-defined contrast, photos can tend to come out looking busy or muddled.
-Having clear contrast, especially between the subject and the background, not only help make the image easier to look at, it also help make the subject pop.
-A good rule of thumb is to create the background darker and make sure that your subject is well lit and bright.
+Contrast is determined by the difference between the brightest and darkest parts of your image.
+If there isn’t any clear, well-defined contrast, photos can look busy or muddled.
+Having clear contrast, especially between the subject and the background, not only helps make the image easier to look at, but it also helps make the subject pop.
+A good rule of thumb is to make the background darker and ensure your subject is well-lit and bright.

 9. Move Beyond Instagram Filters

-If you want your photos to stand out, try not to use the same filters that everyone else is using.
-There are some great apps with more custom filters, like VSCOcam and SnapSeed, that give you more control over things like contrast and saturation (how bright colors are).
+If you want your photos to stand out, try not to use the same filters everyone else uses.
+Some great apps with more custom filters, like VSCOcam and SnapSeed, give you more control over things like contrast and saturation (how bright colors are).

-As we suggested before, downloading a more advanced camera app on your phone will allow you take control of your phone camera’s full capability.
+As we suggested before, downloading a more advanced camera app on your phone will allow you to control your camera’s full capability.
 Take the time to learn about exposure (how light or dark the image is), ISO (how sensitive the sensor is), shutter speed (how long the sensor collects light for), f-stop (how wide the lens opens up), and more.

-Approaching photography with these fundamentals in mind with enable you to hone your eye and, ultimately, take better pictures–even with a smartphone.
-As implied by the great Ansel Adams, a great camera doesn’t necessarily make a great photographer, but a great photographer can always capture breathtaking moments.
+When you keep these fundamentals in mind, you’ll find that your photography skills improve, and you’ll be able to take better pictures, even with just a smartphone!
+As the great Ansel Adams implied, a great camera doesn’t necessarily make a great photographer, but a great photographer can always capture breathtaking moments.